ShushanArakelyan/shushanarakelyan.github.io/content/_index.md

           date_start: '2018-05-01'
           date_end: '2018-08-01'
           description: Worked on Google Assistant.
 Researched and developed methods for descriptions of user profiles for use with recommender systems.
 The resulting paper appeared in SIGIR'19.
-        - title: Machine Learning Research Engineering
+        - title: Machine Learning Research Engineer
           company: Qube
           company_url: ''
           company_logo: ''